Future floods will be in mind as California town rebuilds

 The stabilization process took about three months and cost around $8 million, said Matt Zybas, solid waste director in Snohomish County.

-While homeowners in Montecito have the capital to rebuild, few will do it with the help of flood insurance.
+While residents in Montecito, with 3,200 households, have the capital to rebuild, few will do it with the help of flood insurance.

-Just 58 buildings in the town of 3,200 households have coverage under the National Flood Insurance Program, according to Edith Lohmann, an insurance specialist with the U.S. Federal Emergency Management Agency.
+Just 58 buildings have coverage under the National Flood Insurance Program, according to Edith Lohmann, an insurance specialist with the U.S. Federal Emergency Management Agency.
 Though the number of Montecito homes insured outside the government program was unavailable, it is the dominant source of flood coverage nationally.

 Critics also complain the town is typically slow to permit new construction.